penpenpng/share-on-nostr/README.md

 Download the latest build.zip from [releases](https://github.com/penpenpng/share-on-nostr/releases) and unzip it.
 Then, go to [chrome://extensions](chrome://extensions) and "Load unpacked".

-Chrome web store version is under review.
+Or, install from [Chrome web store](https://chrome.google.com/webstore/detail/share-on-nostr/icfpjhfljddmpinehcnmlfijmiohhodi).
+Note that web store version may not the latest.

 ## Usage